 1. Please tell us about yourself.

-My name is Paul McDowell, and I am a mentor in the American Brain Tumor Association’s CommYOUnity Connect mentorship program.
+My name is Paul McDowell, and I am a mentor in the American Brain Tumor Association’s Patient & Caregiver Mentor Support Program.
 I also volunteer at my local food bank, history museum and Ronald McDonald House.
 I taught French and theater at the University of Notre Dame for 25 years.
 I love reading, especially historical fiction.
 I also enjoy biking and walking.

 2. How did you find out about your brain tumor?
 What was your reaction and your loved ones’ reaction?